viewflow/django-fsm/README.md

 ### Permissions
-It is common to have permissions attached to each model transition. `django-fsm` handles this with `permission` keyword on the `transition` decorator. `permission` accepts a permission string, or callable that excepts `user` argument and returns True if user can perform the transition
+It is common to have permissions attached to each model transition. `django-fsm` handles this with `permission` keyword on the `transition` decorator. `permission` accepts a permission string, or callable that expects `user` argument and returns True if user can perform the transition

 ```python
 @transition(field=state, source='*', target='publish',